jvanderhoof/heroku_builder/README.md

 The `app` sections provides settings particular to the application.
 * `name` - the Heroku application name.
 The application will be created unless it already exists on Heroku.
-* `git_repo` - the repository the project code is kept in.
-Code will be checked out from this repository as part of the deploy process, so you'll need at least read permission on the repo to deploy code to Heroku.
 * `git_branch` - the branch of the `git_repo` repo that you wish to deploy from.

 The `config_vars` setting allows you to set Config Vars for a particular environment.
 These can be applied as follows: